top of page

 • YouTube

-Highlighting the 2023-2024 season, Mary creates the role of Isabella Stewart Gardner in the full-length world premiere of Damien Geter & Lila Palmer’s American Apollo at Des Moines Metro Opera.
-She also returns to the Metropolitan Opera, covering the role of Kitty Hart in a new Ivo van Hove production of Dead Man Walking.
+Highlighting the 2023-2024 season, Mary created the role of Isabella Stewart Gardner in the full-length world premiere of Damien Geter & Lila Palmer’s American Apollo at Des Moines Metro Opera.
+She also returned to the Metropolitan Opera, covering the role of Kitty Hart in the new Ivo van Hove production of Dead Man Walking.

 In recent seasons, Mary Dunleavy performed Donna Anna in Don Giovanni with North Carolina Opera, bowed as Millicent Jordan in the world premiere of Dinner at Eight with Minnesota Opera (later reprising the role at Ireland’s Wexford Festival), returned to the Metropolitan Opera as Meni in The Exterminating Angel, sang her first Cio-Cio-San in Madama Butterfly at Chautauqua Opera, and appeared as The Stepmother in Alma Deutscher’s acclaimed Cinderella with Opera San Jose.
 At Opera Omaha, she essayed her first career performances of Alice Ford in Verdi’s Falstaff, before singing the role later the same year in a return to Garsington Opera.